-Callback applications provide Callback-related data that Genesys Info Mart processes and stores in dedicated CALLBACK\\ tables, which were initially introduced in an earlier Genesys Info Mart release.
-The CALLBACK\FACT (CBF) table stores callback-specific facts, based on information GMS sends in UserEvents.
+Callback applications provide Callback-related data that Genesys Info Mart processes and stores in dedicated CALLBACK tables, which were initially introduced in an earlier Genesys Info Mart release.
+The CALLBACK_FACT (CBF) table stores callback-specific facts, based on information GMS sends in UserEvents.
 There is one CBF record for each UserEvent that has callback information.
-For more information about the Callback-related tables, see the Genesys Info Mart Physical Data Model for your RDBMS.
+For more information about the Callback-related tables, see the Genesys Info Mart Physical Data Model for your RDBMS (for Microsoft SQL Server, Oracle, or PostgreSQL, respectively).